Study Abroad Update

 - Students will be expected to account for all associated costs of program interruptions related to COVID-19.
 This would include program disruption, quarantine, COVID-10 testing, change of travel plans, etc.

-If you no longer wish to participate in Spring 2021 study abroad, please contact the study abroad counselor for your program.
+If you no longer wish to participate in Fall 2021 or Spring 2022 study abroad, please contact the study abroad counselor for your program.

 Frequently Asked Questions